Overview

 Menu Navigation

 After power-up the controller shows the Home screen.
 From there you reach every parameter through a set of menu tabs.
+The steps below name the physical keys used on a 7-key controller.
+On a touch-screen controller, touch the matching button in the navigation toolbar at the bottom of the screen, or touch the menu item directly.

 - Open the menu.
 From the Home screen, press ENTER (or the Menu button in the navigation toolbar) to enter the menu tabs.